 - Exercising — If exercise isn’t already a part of your daily routine, adding in a mild exercise regimen will greatly benefit your respiratory health.
 You don’t want to strain yourself too soon, so try some gentle exercises like walking, biking, yoga or swimming.
 You should also try incorporating some breathing exercises to help increase your lung capacity.
 For example, take a deep breath (enough to fill your lungs), then purse your lips while you slowly exhale.
 Wait a few seconds before repeating the process.
 If you’re struggling with these exercises, you may want to consider joining a pulmonary rehabilitation group, where trained medical professionals can guide you through breathing exercises and offer you educational and counseling services.

-At the Lung Institute, we offer alternative treatment for chronic bronchitis through cellular therapy.
+At the Lung Health Institute, we offer alternative treatment for chronic bronchitis through cellular therapy.
 We follow a three-step therapy process, where we remove a sample of either your blood or bone marrow, separate the cells from the remaining cells in your sample and then intravenously reintroduce the concentrated cells into your bloodstream.